 Find a Trusted Service Company for an Inspection and Tune-Up

-If you’ve noticed a problem with the home’s HVAC system, think about calling a trusted local service company before you decide against buying.
-They can complete a comprehensive inspection, determining the extent of existing issues and looking for any others.
-If the damage can be fixed with a simple tune-up, buying the house may still be worth it.
+If you’ve noticed a problem with the home’s HVAC system, consider calling a trusted local service company before you decide against buying.
+They can complete a thorough inspection, confirming existing issues and looking for any others.
+If the problem can be fixed with a simple tune-up, buying the house may still be worth it.

-And there’s always a chance the previous owner simply wasn’t aware of the problem.
-If there’s something wrong with the HVAC system, it doesn’t hurt to ask if likely replacement costs can be factored into the cost of the home itself.
+And there’s always the possibility the previous owner just wasn’t aware of the problem.
+If there’s something impacting the HVAC system, it never hurts to ask if likely replacement costs will be factored into the cost of the home itself.
 In any case, the more info you have, the better decisions you can make.

 Check Everything Off Your List with Booneville Heating & Cooling